Welcome to the Wagtails!

-Children will no longer be using their spelling log and will instead receive a list of spellings to learn.
-These will usually be based on the spellings that they have been learning that week in school, however, from time-to-time, they could be based on spellings that have previously been learnt- as a way of recapping them.
-It is expected that the children practise these spellings at home ready to be tested on the following Friday.
-For the children who are currently doing ‘Nessy Spelling’ they will continue to be set words during the week, which will then also be tested on a Friday.
+Children will receive a list of spellings to learn.
+These will usually be based on the spellings that they have been learning that week in school, however from time-to-time they could be based on spellings that have previously been learnt- as a way of recapping them.
+It is expected that the children practise these spellings at home ready to be tested on the following Wednesday.

 Maths (set weekly, on a Friday, and due in on the following Wednesday)

 Maths questions and activities will be sent home in homework books/ folders.
 This will include work to consolidate or extend what the children have been learning about in class, as well as other activities to re-cap prior learning.